4 Great Pens I Found at SM Bacoor

-I liked the Petit Pens because of the following reasons:
+I liked Petit Pens because of the following reasons:

 - It is cute and very handy.
 I can surely put them on my pocket securely

 - It is affordable and refillable.
-The pen itself won’t cost you more than 115 php based on the price at National Bookstore and Sm The Store.
+The pen itself won’t cost you more than 115 PHP based on the price at National Bookstore and Sm The Store.
 Although I find it cheaper at SM.
-The cartridges just costs less than 60 php for 3 pcs in a pack.
+The cartridges just cost less than 60 PHP for 3 pcs in a pack.

 - It has several color options.
 Pretty cool for Fountain Pens.

-- The cartridge refill is compatible to all versions of Petit Pens.
+- The cartridge refill is compatible with all versions of Petit Pens.

 Photos of the Pilot Petit 1 and 3: